Edwin Oscar Hall: Businessman

 After serving with the mission board for 15 years, Hall took over the editorial duties of the secular Honolulu newspaper The Polynesian.
 He soon formed his own mercantile business.

 Cabinet officer

-Kamehameha III appointed Hall as temporary Minister of Finance in 1849, serving a one-year period inbetween two periods of service by Gerrit P. Judd.
+Kamehameha III appointed Hall as temporary Minister of Finance in 1849, serving a one-year period in between two periods of service by Gerrit P. Judd.

 In 1873, Hall was appointed Minister of the Interior by King Lunalilo.
 Upon Lunalilo's death, King Kalākaua formed his own cabinet, and Hall was replaced by Hermann A. Widemann on February 17, 1874.

 Death

-Hall and his first wife had four children.
+Hall and his first wife had four children, including Cornelia Hall Jones.
 On her death, he married Mary Lyon Dame in 1878 in Pennsylvania.
 Hall died September 19, 1883, in Falmouth, Maine, but was buried in Honolulu.